 Installing non-impact windows and hurricane shutters will not save you money.
 The additional cost for the shutters will be greater than the saving on the window.
 There is one important point to consider here.
 The fasteners that secure hurricane shutters are problematic.
 They tend to leak.
 I see home owners every week with leaking windows they cant stop from leaking.
-They caulk and paint the windows, but the windows don’t stop leaking.
+Homeowners often caulk and paint the windows, but the windows keep leaking.
 They are surprised when I tell them it’s the shutters.
 They are also shocked when I tell them that caulking them wont help and that the windows needs to be replaced.
 Consider that if you choose to install hurricane shutters

 How to Select Your Window Contractor